adrien-legros/rhods-mnist/docs/lab-instructions.md

 ![data-science-project](./screenshots/ds-project.png)

 This project has been created with a pvc for the notebook filesystem (i.e the jupyterlab notebooks).
-It also has a data connection which is a secret containing the minio credentials for the S3 storage.
+It also contains a data connection which is a secret containing the minio credentials for the S3 storage.
 We will connect those 2 storages to the workbench we are about to create.
 Click on *create workbench* and fill up the form:
 - Enter *mnist-notebook* as the name.
 - Select the notebook image: *Custom Datascience Notebook*.